 “DRINK ME or Alice was beginning to get very tired", 2006.
 Mixed media slide dissolve projection on screen of giant silk roses suspended with wire, 229 x 305 x 114 cm.
 3min. loop

 Through slow slide dissolves a woman methodically eats the pages of a book, Alice in Wonderland.
-Her sequenced act is projected onto a cube sculpted of suspended roses - the screen seems a forest or volley of arrows – a living assemblage.
-Sliding between perception, hallucination and cognition the story unfolds and digests over and over again.
+Her performance is documented with slides, edited to 24 frames and projected onto a cube sculpted of giant suspended roses on stems.
+The material density of the screen both forms and deforms the image.
+Through this work the artist continues her exploration of the projection apparatus as a living assemblage where support and image meld in a process of thickening that slides between perception, hallucination and cognition.

 SEE VIDEO DOCUMENTATION -